seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 truly: wisely I say, I am a bachelor.

 **Second Citizen**
-That’s as much as to say, they are fools that marry:
+That's as much as to say, they are fools that marry:
-you’ll bear me a bang for that, I fear.
+you'll bear me a bang for that, I fear.
 Proceed; directly.

 **CINNA THE POET**
-Directly, I am going to Caesar’s funeral.
+Directly, I am going to Caesar's funeral.

 **First Citizen**
 As a friend or an enemy?